From Stein identities to moderate deviations: Applications

-} for $0 \leq x \leq k^{1/6}$. \end{prop} As an example of this system of binary codes, we consider the binary expansion of a random integer $X$ uniformly distributed over $\{0,1,\ldots,n\}$.
+for $0 \leq x \leq k^{1/6}$. \end{prop} As an example of this system of binary codes, we consider the binary expansion of a random integer $X$ uniformly distributed over $\{0,1,\ldots,n\}$.
 For $2^{k-1}-1<n\le 2^k-1$, write $X$ as

-and let $S_n=X_1 + \cdots X_k$.
+and let $S_n=X_1 + \cdots + X_k$.
 Set $W_n=(S_n-k/2)/\sqrt{k/4}$.
-It is easy to verify that $S_n$ satisfies (\ref{p2.1cond.}).
-A Berry-Esseen bound for $W_n$ was first obtained by Diaconis (1977).
-Proposition \ref{p2.1} provides a Cram\'er moderate deviation result for $W_n$.
+It is easy to verify that $S_n$ satisfies (\ref{p21cond}).
+A Berry--Esseen bound for $W_n$ was first obtained by \citet{Dia77}.
+Proposition~\ref{p21} provides a Cram\'er moderate deviation result for $W_n$.
 Other examples of this system of binary codes include the binary reflected Gray code and a coding system using translation and complementation.
-Detailed descriptions of these codes are given in Chen, Hwang and Zacharovas (2011).
+Detailed descriptions of these codes are given in \citet{CHSZ11}.